dtcenter/ufs-case-studies/docs/source/2018Michael.rst

 .. _2018 Hurricane Michael:
 2018 Hurricane Michael
 =====================================
-Hurricane Michael was a category 5 hurricane, which made landfall at Florida on October 10, 2018.
-The peak wind speed and the minimum surface pressure reached to 140 knots and 919 hPa, respectively.
+Hurricane Michael was a category 5 hurricane, which made landfall in Florida on October 10, 2018.
+The peak wind speed and the minimum surface pressure reached 140 knots and 919 hPa, respectively.

 ................................
 Model Configuration and Datasets